gogolrq/Ruiqi_Site/content/_index.md

 menu: main
 weight: -270
 ---
+Welcome!

-I am a PostDoc working with <a href="https://scholar.google.com/citations?user=5iA1iRoAAAAJ&hl=en " target="_blank"><span style="color:#00BFFF">**Dr. Zuofeng Shang**</span></a> in the Department of Mathematical Sciences at <a href="https://math.iupui.edu/
+I am currently a postdoctoral fellow working with <a href="https://scholar.google.com/citations?user=5iA1iRoAAAAJ&hl=en " target="_blank"><span style="color:#00BFFF">**Dr. Zuofeng Shang**</span></a> in the Department of Mathematical Sciences at <a href="https://math.iupui.edu/
 " target="_blank"><span style="color:#00BFFF">**IUPUI**</span></a>.
 I graduated from the Department of Mathematical Sciences at <a href="https://www2.math.binghamton.edu/p/start
 " target="_blank"><span style="color:#00BFFF">**Binghamton University**</span></a> in 2018, where I was supervised by <a href="https://www2.math.binghamton.edu/p/people/anton/start